Physical Sciences, Astronomy and Astrophysics

 Seymour Bernstein, physicist, engineer, and professor.
 The Seymour Bernstein Papers consist of correspondence, manuscripts, course materials, notes, articles, photographs, and other materials related to Bernstein.

 Niels Bohr, Physicist.
-This collection contains documents pertaining to Niels Bohr, the Dutch physicist who made major contributions to understandings of atomic structure, nuclear fission, and nuclear policy.
+This collection contains documents pertaining to Niels Bohr, the Danish physicist who made major contributions to understandings of atomic structure, nuclear fission, and nuclear policy.
 The materials include offprints of published writings by and about Bohr and his work.
 Some of Bohr's writings are coauthored with other physicists.
 The writings about Bohr both predate and postdate his death.
 The collection also includes mimeographed copies of letters and the transcripts of lectures.
 There are also photographs of Bohr and his laboratory staff and several printed brochures pertaining to Bohr, his laboratory, and related events.

 Bulletin of the Atomic Scientists, journal of nuclear energy and security news.
 The Bulletin of the Atomic Scientists Records consist of material relating to the organization's two purposes of exploring, clarifying, and formulating the opinion and responsibilities of scientists in regard to the problems brought about by the release of nuclear energy as well as educating the public to a full understanding of the scientific, technological and social problems arising from the release of nuclear energy.
 The collection includes newspaper clippings, press releases, periodicals, correspondence, editorial materials, manuscripts, and other related materials.